-1 person killed in fiery Bishop Ford crash
+2 people killed in fiery Bishop Ford crash

 A bridge was also damaged at the crash site.
 The Illinois Department of Transportation said they will have to re-inspect the overpass bridge for any structural issues before they can reopen it.

-The identity of the person killed has not been released.
+The identity of the people killed has not been released.